 Sharing Information Outside Onfido

-As well as sharing information with clients, users, and data providers (as described above), Onfido also shares information with external parties that are performing tasks on our behalf (including our affiliates) and with other companies, organizations, government bodies, and individuals outside Onfido where we have a legitimate legal reason for doing so (for example, in connection with any merger or acquisition) or where we have been instructed to share the information on behalf of our clients.
+As well as sharing information with clients, users, and data providers (as described above), Onfido also shares information with external parties that are performing tasks on our behalf (including sub-contractors or our affiliates) and with other companies, organizations, government bodies, and individuals outside Onfido where we have a legitimate legal reason for doing so (for example, in connection with any merger or acquisition or to comply with a court order) or where we have been instructed to share the information on behalf of our clients.

 For example, if a client has configured the Identity Services to check whether an identity document has been previously identified as lost, stolen, fraudulent, or otherwise compromised by a government or other external party, Onfido may share that compromised identity document on behalf of that client, and the government or other external party may retain a copy to the extent they consider it necessary, proportionate, and lawful.
-Under the instruction of clients, Onfido currently shares identity documents with the UK Metropolitan Police as part of their Amberhill Database for such purposes.
+Under the instruction of clients and as permitted by applicable law, Onfido currently shares identity documents with the UK Metropolitan Police as part of their Amberhill Database for such purposes.

 Whenever legally possible, we seek to protect the information we share by imposing contractual privacy and security safeguards on the recipient of the information.
 This is particularly important in cases where the recipient is located in a country that has different or lesser privacy laws than those of the country where the information was originally collected.
 In some cases, however, it’s not possible for us to do so — for example, when we have a legal obligation to disclose information to a government authority and that government authority isn’t willing to enter into such contractual safeguards.